Updated March 2026

 In men, testosterone is produced in the testes and in small amounts within the adrenal gland.
 But in women, testosterone is made in the ovaries (most of this is converted to estrogen) and also in the adrenal glands.

-What Will Testosterone Do For A Woman?
+What Does Testosterone Do For Women?

 Testosterone for women plays a role in embryonic development during pregnancy.
 Specifically, it signals to the cells of the genetically male embryo to develop as a male.

-- Libido
+- Libido (Sex drive)

-- Memory
+- Memory and cognitive function

 - Bone density